1.1. Contact organisation

 Final micro data are provided to Eurostat for the year T (“T + 18 months“).

-National provisional annual statistical data is published at the beginning of April, final statistical data – at the beginning of August after the end of the reference year.
+National provisional annual statistical data is published at the middle of May, final statistical data – at the beginning of August after the end of the reference year.
 Provisional monthly statistical information of a reference month is published after 45 days from the end of the reference month.

 14.1.1.
 Time lag - first result